ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 # Larger Collections

 *Five* configuration presets are available for scaling this tool to larger collections.
-They are designed primarily for Morsels' main intended use case of supporting static site search.
+They are designed primarily for InfiSearch' main intended use case of supporting static site search.

 ## Introduction